Anganwadis in India’s Preschool System: Need and Significance

 4. What is the role of Anganwadi in education?

 In education, Anganwadi centers focus on early childhood development, laying the foundation for learning before formal schooling.
-Varthana’s school loans help schools in their early years by providing the right infrastructure, modern digital tools, and a tailored curriculum for each child, contributing to their overall development.
+Varthana’s school loan help schools in their early years by providing the right infrastructure, modern digital tools, and a tailored curriculum for each child, contributing to their overall development.

 5. What is the role and responsibilities of Anganwadi workers?